-50+ Creative Similes for Boredom to Express Your 2026 Mood
+50+ Creative Similes for Boredom to Express Your 2026 Mood (With Example)

 You know that feeling when you’re sitting there, scrolling endlessly, and nothing seems interesting?
 I had the same issue once I felt like my brain had hit a wall.